Consulta OnLine (periodico online) ISSN 1971-9892

 stable, and honest": conceived under the banner of responsible solidarity.

-That vision, however, has not been realized.
+That vision, however, has not

 ANTONIO